AgoraIO-Community/VideoUIKit-iOS/README.md

   # Uncomment the next line if you want to install for iOS
   # pod 'AgoraUIKit_iOS', '~> 1.0'
+  # And this line if you also want the RTM integrations
+  # pod 'AgoraRtmControl_iOS', '~> 1.0'

   # Uncomment the next line if you want to install for macOS
   # pod 'AgoraUIKit_macOS', '~> 1.0'
+  # And this line if you also want the RTM integrations
+  # pod 'AgoraRtmControl_macOS', '~> 1.0'
 end
 ```